This article is part of the following categories:

 By the time April rolls around, it's easy to glance ahead and see summer coming.
 Warm weather, school vacation, family trip.
 Likely you've already begun thinking about the activity schedule.

 Something else is drawing closer with each passing day, too: the next school year.
 While April and May might seem early to start planning ahead, what you do now can have a significant effect on what kind of year your group will have next year.
-Will you hit the ground running with a well-planned outreach to new parents?
-Will you connect with teachers from the beginning to let them know you're in their corner?
+Will you hit the ground running with well-planned outreach to new parents?
+Will you connect with teachers from the beginning to let them know you’re in their corner?
 Will new officers and committee chairs be ready to go from the start, or will they need a few weeks to get oriented?

 Looking ahead is a leadership job.
-While everyone else is focusing on the tasks at hand—or dreaming about summer vacation—it's up to you to think about what happens down the line.
-And this can be the hardest time of year to do that.
+While everyone else is focusing on the tasks at hand—or dreaming about summer vacation—it’s up to you to think about what happens down the line.
+And spring can be the hardest time of year to do that.

-Start by scheduling a review meeting with your current officers and committee chairs.
-Talk about what went well this year and what you'd like to change for next year.
-You don't actually have to make plans for next year at this point, but this discussion will create some definite ideas on activities and directions you'll want to take for the year ahead.
+Schedule a review meeting with your current officers and committee chairs.
+Talk about what went well this year and what you’d like to change for next year.
+You don’t actually have to make plans for next year at this point, but this discussion will create some definite ideas on activities and directions you’ll want to take for the year ahead.

 Comments